noellecote1-svg/ENTI-674-Team-6-Project-VentureLog/README.md

 ## Key Features

-- **Journal** — A private markdown journal with auto-save, tag filtering (Product, Growth, Team, Fundraising, Operations, Finance, Reflection), and localStorage draft recovery.
+- **Journal**: A private markdown journal with auto-save, tag filtering (Product, Growth, Team, Fundraising, Operations, Finance, Reflection), and localStorage draft recovery.
 Entries can be promoted directly to the Decision Log.
-- **Metrics Tracker** — Define and track up to 8 key business metrics with trend charts and percent-change indicators.
+- **Metrics Tracker**:Define and track up to 8 key business metrics with trend charts and percent-change indicators.
 Supports daily, weekly, and monthly tracking periods.
-- **Decision Log** — Document every significant business decision with full context: options considered, chosen option, expected outcome, actual outcome, and lessons learned.
+- **Decision Log**: Document every significant business decision with full context: options considered, chosen option, expected outcome, actual outcome, and lessons learned.
 Includes threaded comments and metric linking.
-- **AI Executive Coach** — A GPT-5.2 powered coach that reads the founder's actual metrics, open decisions, and recent journal entries before every response.
+- **AI Executive Coach**: A GPT-5.2 powered coach that reads the founder's actual metrics, open decisions, and recent journal entries before every response.
 Conversation history persists across sessions.
-- **Investor Update Generator** — Generates a professional monthly investor update in the YC founder format, automatically pulling real metrics with month-over-month changes, key decisions, and journal highlights with one click.
+- **Investor Update Generator**: Generates a professional monthly investor update in the YC founder format, automatically pulling real metrics with month-over-month changes, key decisions, and journal highlights with one click.
-- **Dashboard** — A personalized home screen with a contextual daily prompt that surfaces stale metrics or open decisions, top metric sparklines, and recent decisions at a glance.
+- **Dashboard**: A personalized home screen with a contextual daily prompt that surfaces stale metrics or open decisions, top metric sparklines, and recent decisions at a glance.

 ---